samuro95/GSPnP/README.md

 ### Super-resolution

-For performing super-resolution of CBSD10 images, downscaled with scale ```sf```, Gaussian noise level 7.65, and  sequentially blurred with the 8 different kernels exposed in the paper:
+For performing super-resolution of CBSD10 images, downscaled with scale ```sf```, Gaussian noise level ```7.65```, and  sequentially blurred with the 8 different kernels exposed in the paper:
 ```
 cd PnP_restoration
 python SR.py --dataset_name CBSD10 --noise_level_img 7.65 --sf 2
 ```

 ### Inpainting
+Inpainting on set3C images, with randomly masked pixels (with probability ```prop_mask = 0.5```) sequentially blurred with the 10 different kernels exposed in the paper:
 ```
 cd PnP_restoration
-python inpaint.py --dataset_name set3c
+python inpaint.py --dataset_name set3c --prop_mask 0.5
 ```

 ## Acknowledgments